File format: External metadata

 A final way of storing the format of a file is to explicitly store information about the format in the file system, rather than within the file itself.

 This approach keeps the metadata separate from both the main data and the name, but is also less portable than either filename extensions or "magic numbers", since the format has to be converted from filesystem to filesystem.
 While this is also true to an extent with filename extensions— for instance, for compatibility with MS-DOS's three character limit— most forms of storage have a roughly equivalent definition of a file's data and name, but may have varying or no representation of further metadata.

-Note that zip files or archive files solve the problem of handling metadata.
+Note that zip files and other archive files solve the problem of handling metadata.
 A utility program collects multiple files together along with metadata about each file and the folders/directories they came from all within one new file (e.g. a zip file with extension .zip).
 The new file is also compressed and possibly encrypted, but now is transmissible as a single file across operating systems by FTP transmissions or sent by email as an attachment.
 At the destination, the single file received has to be unzipped by a compatible utility to be useful.
 The problems of handling metadata are solved this way using zip files or archive files.

 Mac OS type-codes

-The Mac OS' Hierarchical File System stores codes for creator and type as part of the directory entry for each file.
+The Mac OS' Hierarchical File System and HFS+ file system, and the Apple File System, store codes for creator and type as part of the directory entry for each file.
 These codes are referred to as OSTypes.
 These codes could be any 4-byte sequence but were often selected so that the ASCII representation formed a sequence of meaningful characters, such as an abbreviation of the application's name or the developer's initials.
 For instance a HyperCard "stack" file has a creator of WILD (from Hypercard's previous name, "WildCard") and a type of STAK.
 The BBEdit text editor has a creator code of R*ch referring to its original programmer, Rich Siegel.
 The type code specifies the format of the file, while the creator code specifies the default program to open it with when double-clicked by the user.
 For example, the user could have several text files all with the type code of TEXT, but each open in a different program, due to having differing creator codes.
 This feature was intended so that, for example, human-readable plain-text files could be opened in a general-purpose text editor, while programming or HTML code files would open in a specialized editor or IDE.
 However, this feature was often the source of user confusion, as which program would launch when the files were double-clicked was often unpredictable.

 RISC OS uses a similar system, consisting of a 12-bit number which can be looked up in a table of descriptions—e.g. the hexadecimal number FF5 is "aliased" to PoScript, representing a PostScript file.